Trump wiped January 6 convicts’ records clean. Now his DOJ is wiping evidence of rioters’ crimes from the internet

 Straka wrote that he had campaigned for the site’s removal because “every time a potential employer, landlord, new social or business contact, etc, would search somebody targeted for J6 they would read a dossier on each person filled with FBI and FOJ accusations and narratives that were never proven, along with links to documents with even more damaging allegations.”

-The government’s claims, however, were proved through the courts.
+The vast majority of the government’s claims, however, were proved through the courts.
 About 1,250 people were convicted of crimes related to January 6.

+Parts of the database were still accessible Sunday through the Internet Archive.

+Not all the information in the database was up to date, as demonstrated through a selection of pages CNN was able to access through the archived version of the site.

 Thousands of pages that were part of the database now appear to be inaccessible.
 Details of January 6 cases are still accessible on the DOJ’s website in the form of press releases about charges and convictions.
 They are also still available through court records and services such as Pacer.